David-bfg/david-bfg/_posts/2020-04-01-covid-project-what-2-watchlist.md

   alt: What 2 Watchlist Homepage.
 ---

-# Navigating The Streaming Explosion: A Covid Project
+## Project Motivation: Navigating The Streaming Explosion

-## Project Motivation

 As we unwind at the end of each day, the promise of streaming services like Netflix beckons us with a vast array of entertainment options.
 Yet, beneath the surface, lies a frustration familiar to many of us streaming connoisseurs.
 Browsing from one category to the next with the same movies showing up again and again.
 Thus you realize just how limited of a library your looking at.
 It's a scenario not confined to one platform but pervasive across the streaming landscape.